bartvandebiezen/css-conventions/css-conventions.md

 ### Use CSS commenting style '/* */' for comments usefull for debugging.

 - Applicable for commenting code visible in CSS, such as rules, selectors, properties, or values.
-- Preserve CSS style comments during compiling LESS or SASS code for dev versions.
+- Preserve CSS style comments during compiling Less or Sass code for dev versions.
-- CSS style comments should be removed during compiling LESS or SASS code for live versions.
+- CSS style comments should be removed during compiling Less or Sass code for live versions.
 - Comments outside rules should be separated by one empty line.
 - For comments outsides rules, start and end syntaxes should be on a separate line.
 Even for single line comments, because of consistency and making transitions between single and multi line (adding and removing lines) easier.
 - Comments inside rules can be written as 'single line comment': syntaxes and comment on the same line.